 Biondolillo was then retained, in 1993, by the Massachusetts Division to develop capacity in the area of large-scale special-event fundraising using the Biondolillo Model of peer-to-peer fundraising.
 As a result, the 1993 event drew 6,000 participants (in the rain) and raised $660,000, more than tripling the results of the previous event.
-Since 1993, Biondolillo has been invited by ACS offices in 35 states both to help launch Strides and guide the property’s growth and development.
+For the next 20 years, Biondolillo guided the growth of Making Strikes Against Breast Cancer from coast to coast.

-- “Reality-based” goal setting employed to ascertain the market potential.
+- “Reality-based” goal setting employed to ascertain market potential.

 - Flagship Sponsorship model implemented.